SHASWATSINGH3101/Letter_Gen/README.md

 ☝️☝️☝️ This is the deployment of the Fine-Tuned model on Hugginface Spaces,but its very slow.
 But it generate correctly in the jupyter Notebook as you can see here:- [Model Inference](https://github.com/SHASWATSINGH3101/Letter_Gen/blob/main/Files/fine-tune-inf-peft.ipynb)

---> For refrence this is the genration :-[Letter_GenAI Inference](https://github.com/SHASWATSINGH3101/Letter_Gen/blob/main/Files/Letter_GenAI%20Inference)
+--> For refrence this is the genration from [Letter_GenAI Inference](https://github.com/SHASWATSINGH3101/Letter_Gen/blob/main/Files/Letter_GenAI%20Inference)

 --> This is the [Zero-shot Inference](https://github.com/SHASWATSINGH3101/Letter_Gen/blob/main/Files/Zero-shot%20Inference%20test) done on the base model, as you can see the generated letter has no formal letter format.